carsten-riedel/Coree.Template.Project/README.md

 cd /D %userprofile% & mkdir "MyNetTool" & cd "MyNetTool" & dotnet new nettool-coree --PackageAuthor Me --ToolCommandName helloworld --force & dotnet pack & cd /D %userprofile%
 ```

 Assuming you've already copied your package to a NuGet source, whether it's local or remote, you can easily install it using the .NET Core CLI.
-Specifically, if you're created a prerelease version of a tool called MyNetTool.helloworld, you can install it globally on your machine with the following command
+Specifically, if you're created a prerelease version of a tool called MyNetTool.helloworld, you can install it globally on your machine with the following command.
 ```
 dotnet tool install -g MyNetTool.helloworld --prerelease
 #REM OR use a temporary package location